 - Adoption of new technologies requiring new skills in short supply

 - Leadership succession challenges and ability to attract and retain top talent

 - Resistance to cultural changes may restrict the need to make necessary adjustments to the business model and core operations

 - Inability to compete with 'born digital' competitors

 In the corporate world, risk management involves understanding and analysing risk to ensure organisations meet their objectives.
 So how can you improve risk management in your company?

 1. Be clear about your remit

 Any gaps in responsibilities across your business present an increased opportunity for risk.
-Make sure that everyone knows exactly what part of the business and what activities and tasks they are responsible for.
+Ensure that everyone knows exactly what part of the business and what activities and tasks they are responsible for.

 2. Identify risks early on

 It's never too soon to start thinking about risk.
 The sooner you do this, the easier it will be to manage the risk.
 Think about risk management at the start of every project or task.
 What Early Warning Indicators (EWIs) can we track for different risks?
 Risk management should be embedded into all of your work processes and corporate culture.

 3. Be positive

 Not all risks are negatives, so don't only focus on the downsides.
-Risks can be positive too, presenting opportunities and enabling us to take advantage of a given event or situation.
+Risks can also be positive, presenting opportunities and enabling us to take advantage of a given event or situation.